metaclass-nl/tutorial-api-platform/README.md

 Requirements
 ------------
-The master branche that was checked out when cloning the repository contains an allmost unmodified (1) Api Platform Distribution.
+The master branch that was checked out when cloning the repository contains an allmost unmodified (1) Api Platform Distribution.
 You need [Docker](https://docs.docker.com/install/) (recent version with docker-compose) to run it.
 On Mac, only [Docker for Mac](https://docs.docker.com/docker-for-mac/) is supported.
 Similarly, on Windows, only [Docker for Windows](https://docs.docker.com/docker-for-windows/) is supported.